dfelinto/blender-manual/manual/materials/properties/specular_shaders.rst

 Options
 -------

-**Hardness**
+Hardness
    Size of the specular highlight.

-.. admonition:: Planet Atmosphere
+.. tip:: Planet Atmosphere
-   :class: nicetip

    Because of its fuzziness, this shader is good for atmosphere around a planet.
    Add a sphere around the planet, slightly larger than the planet.
    For its material, use a phong specular shader.
    Set it to a very low alpha (.05), zero diffuse, low hardness (5) but high specularity (1).

 Blinn